 Consider also the quality of your starting soil.
 Improving coastal soils is a much easier task than improving desert soils.
 Forest soils may need no improvement at all.
 Environments with lower-quality starting soil will demand more effort and time from you for the remediation process.

-Consequences Of Ignoring Soil Health
+Consequences of Ignoring Soil Health

 Too many gardeners make the mistake of ignoring soil health.
 Focusing more on plants than on the microbiome and soil nutrients.
 Overlooking the microscopic world in favor of the macroscopic.